Los Angeles Wage & Hour Violation Lawyers

 What Do I Need to File a Wage Claim?

 To file a wage claim, you should provide information on:

-- Time records: Include copies of the hours and dates you have worked, and the hours for which you were not paid, as well as any documentation of the hours you actually worked; and
+- Time records—Include copies of the hours and dates you have worked, and the hours for which you were not paid, as well as any documentation of the hours you actually worked; and

 Everyone deserves fair pay and living wages for their labor.
 Maybe you fulfilled your employer’s last-minute demands to work overtime, you were never paid for these hours, and when you mentioned this to your boss, they gave you a harsh warning or even threatened you.
 Does this scenario sound familiar to you?